Nice to meet you.

 A great way to prepare your business for any possible change is to read up about changes in laws and regulations in foreign countries.

 For instance, the Monetary Authority of Singapore, in an effort to foster a digital ecosystem, has been steadily rolling out open banking licenses to non-banking players since 2019.
+This has spurred the rise of digital banking platforms, which are revolutionizing the way financial services are delivered.
 Incumbent banks have had every reason to worry and look at a digital banking approach more seriously than ever before.

 5. Environmental